 Home > Herbaceous

-Common name: False bugbanePlant type: HerbaceousAspect: Prefers partial shadeFlower colour: WhiteSize: LargeDelivery: Mail order or collection from the car park onlyImage: WTGNSeason: SummerSoil: Moist and well drained
+Common name: False bugbanePlant type: HerbaceousAspect: Prefers partial shadeFlower colour: WhiteSize: LargeDelivery: Mail order or collection: see opening timesImage: WTGNSeason: SummerSoil: Moist and well drained

 A most elegant woodland specialist from North America and Asia.
 Very large, palmate leaves are specatacular and in addition to the white summer flowers add to the show.
 Grow in moist woodland-like conditions in soil that is rich in organic matter and in part shade.
 Fully hardy.
 H:1m